 Considering the above, the Company will continue to assess new properties and seek to acquire an interest in additional properties if the Company believes there is sufficient potential and if it has adequate financial resources to do so.

-Management reviews its capital management approach continuously and believes that it is appropriate, given the company's relative size.
+Management continuously reviews its capital management approach and believes it is appropriate, given the company's relative size.

 SHARE CAPITAL

 Common shares